 - Ensure the WiFi credentials you entered are accurate.
 If your WiFi network name or password has been changed since you set up your MiraLink, you will need to update your WiFi credentials by following these steps before your MiraLink is able to connect to the Internet.

-- Try connecting your MiraLink to the network via the USB-to-Ethernet adapter included with your device.
+- Try connecting your MiraLink to the network via a USB-to-Ethernet adapter.

 If your MiraLink is still unable to connect after trying these steps, please contact us for additional assistance.